mothur/mothur.github.io/_wiki/edamame.md

     # of unique seqs:  16421
     total # of seqs:   128865

 So what does this mean?
-You\'ll see that the bulk of the sequences start at position 1968 and end at position 11550.
+You'll see that the bulk of the sequences start at position 1968 and end at position 11550.
 Some sequences start at position 1250 or 1968 and end at 10693 or 13400.
 These deviants from the mode positions are likely due to an insertion or deletion at the terminal ends of the alignments.
-Sometimes you\'ll see sequences that start and end at the same position indicating a very poor alignment, which is generally due to non-specific amplification.
-To make sure that everything overlaps the same region we\'ll re-run screen.seqs to get sequences that start at or before position 1968 and end at or after position 11550.
-Note that we need the count table so that we can update the table for the sequences we\'re removing and we\'re also using the summary file so we don\'t have to figure out again all the start and stop positions:
+Sometimes you'll see sequences that start and end at the same position indicating a very poor alignment, which is generally due to non-specific amplification.
+To make sure that everything overlaps the same region we'll re-run screen.seqs to get sequences that start at or before position 1968 and end at or after position 11550.
+Note that we need the count table so that we can update the table for the sequences we're removing and we're also using the summary file so we don't have to figure out again all the start and stop positions:

     mothur > screen.seqs(fasta=stability.trim.contigs.good.unique.align, count=stability.trim.contigs.good.count_table, summary=stability.trim.contigs.good.unique.summary, start=1968, end=11550)